CombustibleFox/bot-tutorial-nodejs-rMA32/README.md

 # How To Make The Code Your Own

+Tanner - All the names for duty is stored in the bot.js file.
+Replace the names in each of the [] for each month.

 This may require some coding knowledge to get working, but basically how it works is you have a 'regex' variable at the top which stores what you want the bot to respond to, and then code below which actually responds to the code.

 Sign in to Github